Sandbach School

-Sandbach School is a free school in Sandbach, Cheshire, north-west England.
+Sandbach School is an 11–18 boys free school in Sandbach, Cheshire, north-west England.
 It was established in 1677 by local philanthropists, including Richard Lea, who donated the land for the school, and Francis Welles, who helped to fund the schoolhouse.
 It was located at Egerton Lodge, Middlewich Road, before moving into a new set of buildings designed by George Gilbert Scott in 1851.

+Boys are organised into four school houses – Craig, Lea, Ward and Welles, across Years 7–11.
+In June 2023, 1,509 boys attended the school, with the lower school an entirely boys provision, whilst the sixth form is co–educational.
+Two-thirds of boys attending the school are from the Sandbach and Haslington area, with the remaining third coming from the Crewe area.
+The school is the largest provider of adult education in the area.

 It became a private school in 1945, and a state-funded independent grammar school in 1955.
-It became a state-funded independent school accepting boys of all abilities in 1979.
-In 2011, it became one of the country's first free schools.
+It became a state-funded independent school accepting boys of all abilities in 1979, and became one of the country's first free schools in 2011.

-There are 1220 pupils in the school, aged 11–18.
-The lower school, years 7 to 11, is entirely boys, however, the sixth form is coeducational.
 The current headteacher is Sarah Burns, who assumed the role in 2008.
-In 2011, 96.7% of the students identified as White British, and 6.9% of students had some form of Special Educational Need.
-Two-thirds of pupils are from the Sandbach and Haslington area, with the remaining third coming from the Crewe area.
-The school is the largest provider of adult education in the area.

 History

+Establishment

 A school existed in Sandbach as early as 1578, when the York visitation returns referred to a schoolmaster in the town.
 In 1606, the parish register also mentioned a schoolmaster in the town.

-However, it was not until 1677 when the grammar school proper was founded by Richard Lea, after he gave a piece of land for the schoolhouse.
+It was not until 1677, however, when the grammar school was properly founded by Richard Lea, after he gave a piece of land for the schoolhouse.
 Francis Welles and others paid for the construction of the schoolhouse.
 In 1718, a deed was drawn up that demonstrated how the school should be managed and gave instructions for the appointment of governors and a master.
 20 poor boys of Sandbach were to be educated at the new school, and the second master was likely to have also been the parish curate.

 By 1816, the school had 60 pupils and was located at Egerton Lodge, Middlewich Road.
-In 1848, a private Act of Parliament was passed that set out how the school should be better managed.
+In 1848, a private act of Parliament, the Sandbach (Cheshire) Charities Act 1848 (11 & 12 Vict. c.
+11 Pr.), was passed that set out how the school should be better managed.
 An annual salary of £140 was set for the schoolmaster, and of £60 to the second master.
 From 1849, the school's buildings were replaced by buildings designed in the early English style by George Gilbert Scott.
 It entered these new buildings in 1851.
 By 1890, the school had a laboratory, gymnasium and swimming bath.
-In 1909, the school acquired eligibility for the Board of Education grants, however, in 1945, the government decided that the school should no longer have direct access to these grants.
+In 1909, the school acquired eligibility for the Board of Education grants, but in 1945 the government decided that the school should no longer have direct access to these grants.
 The governors chose independence rather than becoming a local education authority (LEA) school.